ibm-cloud-docs/ContinuousDelivery/di_working.md

 In addition to **deployment gates**, {{site.data.keyword.DRA_short}} provides more capabilities to improve your overall DevOps process.

 **Developer Insights** provides a comprehensive way to explore your project’s development maturity.
 You can identify files with high error proneness and get a compliance view of the project against Developer practices.

-**Team Dynamics** uses social coding analysis to help you learn how your team collaborates and understand how it can work better.

 For more information, see [Getting started tutorial](/docs/services/DevOpsInsights?topic=DevOpsInsights-getting-started).